-We are a group of researchers united by an interest in how humans communicate.
+The L&C Lab is a group of researchers united by an interest in how humans communicate.
 We study this topic in several different ways.

 In language produced during face to face interactions.
 This includes not just the speech that comes out of people’s mouths or the signs produced by signers, but the gestures people produce, the way people share gaze, and how people use objects in their surrounding space (e.g., using a fork to show how a road is oriented).